 And just for the record… Pad Thai is my second favorite Thai dish.
 I prefer Pad See Ew which is similar but has a sweeter sauce.

 What types of Italian cuisine do you cook in Thailand?

 The first challenge was surmounting the impossibility of finding all the authentic Italian ingredients.
 Next, we had to overcome the lack of an oven in the house.
-Ovens are critical for cooking different Italian dishes such as the famous Lasagne al Forno or Italian pizza.
+Ovens are critical for cooking different Italian dishes such as the famous Lasagne al Forno or pizza.
 Over time, we have fortunately managed to get almost everything we need to taste a bit of home.
 In fact, after a whole first year of researching, we managed to find a house that had a professional oven inside.

 Now, we can cook any type of Italian dish.
 In fact, we have become so accustomed to making Italian food at home that we’ve eaten out very few times.
 Both my father and I are able to prepare any type of Italian recipe — first courses, main courses, side dishes, and delicious desserts — that enrich our daily meals all the time.
 Finally, we also make our own homemade bread.

 For example, an Italian knows very well that if he has to buy pasta, he can trust brands such as De Cecco, La Molisana, and Agnesi.
-All of these brands are present in Thailand, so we will avoid other little-known brands of dubious origin.
+All of these brands are available in Thailand, so we can avoid other little-known brands of dubious origin.
 The same goes for Italian mozzarella.
 Clearly the prices for authentic Italian products are higher than in Italy.
 For example, Italian fresh and aged cold cuts and cheeses cost at least 40% more.
-However, for some products (such as pasta), I can find similar prices compared to Italy.
+However, for some products (such as pasta), I can find similar prices to Italy.